chronologicaldot/CupricBridge/Readme.md

 All code and files in this project are copyright 2019 Nicolaus Anderson even where not specified.
 Feel free to use and modify at will.
+You may not claim you wrote this code.
+That would be lying.
+This code is provided as-is without any expressed guarantee of merchantability or fitness.
+In no way will the authors of this code be responsible for any loss or damages occuring as a result of the usage of this code.